Check all that apply:

 10 Things You May Not Know About Me

-3. I used to operate a studio camera for live news, the one that my parents watched every night for over 20 years.
-My mom never thought that video was a real profession until I began filming the evening news and took a photo with her favorite anchors.
+3. In my younger days, I filmed live newscasts in the studio.
+This was the news show that my parents watched every night for over 20 years.
+My mom never thought that video was a real profession until I began filming the evening news.

 Then my nontraditional choice of a profession became more real.
 Afterwards, she proudly displayed the photo of me with the news anchors on the mantle and excitedly told all of her friends about it.
 Talk about finally earning my mom’s validation!